Welcome to Year 2

 Tests and Examinations

-Year 2 children take the End of Key Stage One SATs during May.
-The children are tested in Reading and Mathematics, and their Writing and Science is assessed by the teacher.
-The SATs assist the school and the government in identifying how the children are progressing in their learning compared to their peers both in school and nationally.
+Year 2 children are no longer required to take the End of Key Stage One SATs during May.
+Previously, the children were tested in Reading and Mathematics, and their Writing and Science was assessed by the teacher.
+As a school, we choose to administer the SATs and complete teacher assessments to ensure our children are reaching the expected standard and are fully prepared for the next stage in their learning.

 Children who did not pass or did not take the Phonics Screening Check in Year 1 will take the screening check in June during Year 2.